 As you can imagine, the writings of the Early Fathers are especially helpful in refuting the Protestant claim that many Catholic doctrines were invented in later years.
 Although they are wrong concerning the age of Catholic doctrines the reasoning of our Protestant friends is sound.
 If a teaching appears after the apostolic age without evidence of previous support, it must be false.
 Curiously enough they abandon this line of reasoning when it comes to many of their own beliefs.
 For instance, the doctrine of Scripture Alone (mid 1500’s), The Rapture (late 1800’s), and the legitimacy of artificial contraception (1930) are just some of the examples that can be given.

-It is important to note that some doctrines existed in a primitive form during the early years.
-These doctrines would develop over time.
+It is important to note that some Catholic teachings existed in a primitive form during the early years.
+These teachings would develop over time.
 One example is the Doctrine of the Trinity.
 All of its elements were present at the beginning, but it wasn’t clearly defined the way it is today.
 It wasn’t until later that it was fully understood.
 This would not make it a late teaching as all the information was there from the beginning.
 Other doctrines were developed in this same way.

 Also worthy of note is the fact that the Early Fathers occasionally disagreed on minor issues that were not yet settled by the Church.
 This does not present us with a problem as we do not claim that the Fathers were infallible.
 While they were not infallible they were unmistakably Catholic.
-They clearly illustrate the fact that the early Church bore no resemblance to Protestantism.
+Their writings clearly illustrate the fact that the early Church bore no resemblance to Protestantism.

 John Henry Newman was one of the more famous converts to Catholicism.
 After studying the Early Fathers, he wrote: “The Christianity of history is not Protestantism.
 If ever there were a safe truth it is this, and Protestantism has ever felt it so; to be deep in history is to cease to be a Protestant” (An Essay on the Development of Christian Doctrine).